 Board of Directors - Corporate Governance and Public Responsibility Committee

-Board of Directors - Nuclear and Operating Committee
+Board of Directors - Nuclear and Operating Committee (NOC)

-Among other duties, the Nuclear and Operating Committee reviews regular reports from management concerning the Company's environmental, health and safety (“EH&S”) policies and practices and monitors the Company's compliance with such policies and applicable laws and regulations and reviews and discusses with management how the Company can continue to improve its safety practices.
+Among other duties, the NOC reviews regular reports from management concerning the APS's environmental, health and safety (EH&S) policies and practices and monitors compliance with such policies and applicable laws and regulations and reviews and discusses with management how the APS can continue to improve its safety practices.

-Learn more about our Corporate Governance .
+Learn more about our Corporate Governance.

 Low-Carbon Principles.
 APS's transition to clean energy will contribute to a future low-carbon economy that will create growth opportunities while providing environmental benefits.
 APS developed a set of principles to guide our path toward a low-carbon economy.